GeekyAnts/nativebase-docs/docs/migration/DeckSwiper.md

-DeckSwiper is currently in progress and will be coming soon.
+We're still thinking whether we should add a DeckSwiper component, let us know on [discord channel](https://discord.com/invite/TSgCw2UPmb).
 Till then you can use [react-native-deck-swiper ](https://www.npmjs.com/package/react-native-deck-swiper).